Dark and light. Polar opposites, yet we can’t have one without the other.

 We will find out that Jesus forgives Peter (John 21:1-17).
 But it brings to mind an apply-it-to-our-life question:

 Pass it off as I’ll do better next time, or continually beat yourself up?

 First image, from my archives—a photo of the book.

-Other images by artist Paula Nash Giltner, from Free Bible Images licensed under a Creative Commons (BY-NC-ND 4.0).
-Photos are here, and compiled from here, offered by a joint venture of Good News Productions & College Press Publishing Co.
+Story images by artist Paula Nash Giltner, from Free Bible Images, licensed under a Creative Commons (BY-NC-ND 4.0).
+Photos are here and compiled from here, offered by a joint venture of Good News Productions & College Press Publishing Co.

 Moments before sunrise by Vincentiu Solomon, released under Unsplash License.